-CDC: Influenza activity increasing across the U.S.January 5th, 2013 in Diseases, Conditions, Syndromes /
+CDC: Influenza activity increasing across the U.S.January 5, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Flu season descended on the United States early and hard this winter, with significant increases in flu activity observed over the past month, according to an update issued Jan.
 4 by the U.S. Centers for Disease Control and Prevention.

 According to the CDC, the proportion of people seeing their health care provider with influenza-like-illness in the U.S. has been elevated for four consecutive weeks, rising from 2.8 to 5.6 percent during that time period.
 Influenza-like-illness peaked at 2.2 percent during the 2011-2012 season.

 During week 52 (Dec.
 23 to 29, 2012), of 9,363 specimens tested and reported by World Health Organization and National Respiratory and Enteric Virus Surveillance System collaborating laboratories, 31.6 percent were positive for influenza (up from 29.6 reported last week).
 The proportion of deaths attributed to pneumonia and influenza was below the epidemic threshold.
 Two influenza-associated pediatric deaths were reported and were associated with influenza B viruses (total of 18).